Venice’s St. Mark’s Square Flooded With People After Italy’s Lockdown Restrictions Are Lifted

 Judging by the photos, not everyone was practicing good social distancing on Monday, but most people were wearing some sort of face protection.

-The move comes as Italy has seen a reduction in the number of cases that it is experiencing each day.
+The move comes as Italy has seen a reduction in the number of new cases that it is experiencing each day.
 At the peak, there were more than 6,500 new people infected with the virus every day.
 The country has seen over 211,000 confirmed cases of the disease and 28,884 deaths and over 81,000 people recovered.

 Yesterday, however, there were only 1,389 new cases reported.
 This is a significant reduction from the peak.

-Venice became the focus of reporting in mid-March that the environment was seeing benefits from the quarantine measures put in place.
-As humans avoided driving and other traveling, Venice’s waterways became clear and lean for the first time in a long time.
+Venice became the focus of reporting in mid-March when the environment began seeing benefits from the quarantine measures put in place.
+As humans avoided driving and other traveling, Venice’s waterways became clear and clean for the first time in a long time.

-Photos of the canals show clarity down to the base and fish could be seen swimming through them.
+Photos of the canals show clarity down to the base, as well as fish swimming through them.
 As NBC reported at the time, experts saw a bright side to the coronavirus pandemic.
-Christopher Jones, lead developer of the CoolClimate Network at the University of California, Berkeley said that it may help cities become better prepared for the looming climate crisis.
+Christopher Jones, lead developer of the CoolClimate Network at the University of California, Berkeley, said that it may help cities become better prepared for the looming climate crisis.

 “If we can think about how to prepare for climate change like a pandemic, maybe there will be a positive outcome to all of this,” he said.
 “We can help prevent crises in the future if we are prepared.
 I think there are some big-picture lessons here that could be very useful.”